 The stringing, is the mistake that makes the prints “hairy”.
 It’s due to the unwelcome leakage of plastic from the nozzle.
 This molten plastic, resembling a spider web, normally occurs in the movement spaces of the nozzle.
 Where there are no printing parts to support it.

 You have to fix this problem as soon as possible.
 Besides being aesthetically unpleasant, it can compromise (even if in a minimal way) the integrity of our print!
-In fact, the material that forms the filament is completely removed from the print, and in some special cases, for example, if the object to be printed has large gaps between the walls can also undermine the structural integrity.
+In fact, the material that forms the filament is completely removed from the print.
+And in some special cases, for example, if the object you print has large gaps between the walls can also undermine the structural integrity.

 Stringing: Here’s what to do